A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : How are software artifacts being extracted, prepared, and used in DL-based approaches for SE tasks?

 \subsubsection{Results of Exploratory Data Analysis}

-Our exploratory data analysis discovered that the steps taken in preprocessing were strongly dependent on the DL architecture used (0.97, according to the mutual information measure).
-This is intuitive, as the data must be transformed into a vector that the DL architecture can accept.
-If the preprocessing steps and architecture are disjointed, then the model will lack the ability to accurately and adequately represent the final hypothesis.
+Our exploratory data analysis discovered that the steps taken in preprocessing were strongly dependent on the type of data employed ($1.19B$, according to the mutual information measure).
+This is intuitive, as the data and preprocessing techniques are inherently linked.
 We also found that the SE task and venue had high discriminatory power in determining the type of data preprocessing (given larger self-information values from the correlation analysis).
 This indicates that certain SE Tasks and preprocessing combinations are more likely for different SE venues.